1974 Porsche 911

 The interior on this car is very well preserved with light wear and aging.
 Carpet is in wonderful or excellent clean condition.
 Drivers seats show some aging with wear on as well as a tear at the stitching seam.
 The gauges have clear lens and work as expected.
 A great working vintage Blaupunkt radio with manual lift antenna.
 Climate control panel works, blowing fan and good heat.
 The dealer installed A/C system is complete and hooked up, but not charged.
 The A/C fan motor works well, but we did not attempt to charge the A/C system.
 Great condition headline.
 What is so nice with cars like this 911 is the clear fact that it wasn't messed with over the years.
 The interior on this 911 is very original outside the dark brown 911S floor mats, a period correct floor mat, but not correct to this car.
 Most likely the mats were installed back when the car was newer.
 A set of Coco Mats would look great in this car.

 Mechanically this 911 is great.
 Being the base model 911 in 1974, the 2.7L flat six developed 143 HP.
-May not sound like much horsepower, yet the chassis is light and the car is quick.
-The engine in this car is stock, and runs great with good fun performance.
+The original engine in this car runs great with great performance.
 A few years ago the engine received a major engine out service with the aging oil seals replace during the service.
 Upgraded oil feed chain tensioners were also installed.
 Today, the engine is still very dry for a 2.7L with only light weeping.
 The 5-speed manual was professionally gone through and serviced, and a new clutch was install during the major service.
 Shifts smooth through all gears.
 The car is regularly driven.
 Some noted recent service work as well as condition.

 Fluid change (motor oil, transmission, and brake)